goehringlab/2023-Bland-bioRxiv/README.md

 &#8291;1.
 Make sure [Docker](https://www.docker.com/products/docker-desktop/) is installed and open on your machine

 &#8291;2.
-Having downloaded the code and naviaged to the project directory, build the docker container
+Download/clone the code and navigate to the project directory

+&#8291;3.
+Build the Docker container

     docker-compose build

-&#8291;3.
+&#8291;4.
 Once the build has completed, run the docker container

     docker-compose run -p 8888:8888 app

-&#8291;4.
+&#8291;5.
 Open Jupyter

     jupyter notebook --ip 0.0.0.0 --no-browser --allow-root